SaadFUB/hcds_project/metadata.md

 We selected the following dataset from Kaggle for our Human Centered Data Science project: https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/data .

 The dataset contains extensive health information for **2,149 patients**, each uniquely identified with IDs ranging from **4751 to 6900**.
 It includes demographic details, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, and a diagnosis of Alzheimer's Disease.
-The data is ideal for researchers and data scientists looking to:
-- Explore factors associated with Alzheimer's
-- Develop predictive models
-- Conduct statistical analyses

 ---